How a Fashion Search Engine Leverages Team Collaboration for Global Growth

 To each international market, Lyst would provide not only localized content but also the supply of products that would be catered to each market.
 In addition, we are working on enabling unique features per market to make sure users find the most relevant fashion products.
 At the same time, every release for new global features is internationalized from scratch.

-At present, you provide content in 8 languages.
+At the moment, you provide content in 8 languages.
 Considering that you are an online business, how do you decide which market should enter your portfolio?
 How do you keep track of what your customers want and ensure that you are speaking their language?

 Every time we launch our website into a new market, we look into three main areas: the localization of the content for that particular market, the relevant supply for the users in that region, and finally, PR and Communications support.